ngonzo95/BarrenLandAnalysis/README.md

 work and is not necessary

 ### Starting the App
-to start the app run main.py using `python main.py`.
+to start the app run main.py using `python3 main.py`.
 Once the application starts it will prompt you to input the set barren fields.
 The project was designed to handle farms of arbitrary